33 Different Types of Pliers Compared (with Pictures)

 6. Snap Ring Pliers

-Once it’s closed, it’s possible for the ring to freely rotate, but they can’t slide sideways.
+Once it’s closed, the ring can rotate freely but can’t slide sideways.
 They’re commonly used for gears on vehicles such as mountain bikes.

 - See Also: 10 Best Snap Ring Pliers